nhesusrz/am_crm_service/README.md

          cd am_crm_service
 3. ##
          cp .env.example .env
 4. Run Docker Compose to build and start the services.
-This command will build the Docker images and start the containers for your application, PostgreSQL, and MinIO.:
+This command will build the Docker images and start the containers of the application, PostgreSQL, and MinIO:
     ##
         docker compose up -d --build
+    Or for earlier versions
+    ##
+        docker-compose up -d --build

 ## Access the Application
 The FastAPI application will be available at http://localhost:8000.
 Use this URL to interact with the API.